Guides

 Sheet Monkey allows you to upload files using native form fields.
 This can be great for certain use cases when you need more than text from your form.

-First, in the Sheet Monkey dashboard, you need to enable file uploads for the forms that you want to accept files on.
+First, in the , you need to enable file uploads for the forms that you want to accept files on.
 Do this by toggling File Upload to on.

 Downloading your files